ripienaar/free-for-dev/README.md

   * http://scn.sap.com/docs/DOC-56411 - The in-memory Platform-as-a-Service offering from SAP.
 Free developer accounts come with 1 GB structured, 1 GB unstructured, 1 GB of Git data and allow you to run HTML5, Java and HANA XS apps
   * https://www.mendix.com/ - Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each
   * https://www.pythonanywhere.com/ - Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
-  * https://www.tutum.co/ - The Docker Platform for Dev and Ops.
-Build, deploy, and manage your apps across any cloud, free while in beta and free developer plan when tutum will be production ready
   * http://www.configure.it/ - Mobile app development platform, free for 2 projects, limited features but no resource limits
   * https://stamplay.com/ - 50 K API calls, 100 GB data transfer, and 1 GB storage for free
   * http://qtcloudservices.com/products/managed-runtime/ - Managed platform with micro runtime instance and database for free